Chevrolet TrailBlazer (SUV): Engines

 The second generation Trailblazer comes with three engine options, two of them are diesels, one featuring a Duramax 2.5 L that produces 110–132.5 kW and 350–440 Nm of torque as standard, and an optional Duramax 2.8 L that produces 132.5–147 kW and 470–500 Nm of torque.
-For the Brazilian, South African and Middle East markets, the 3.6 L V6 gasoline engine option that produces 178 kW (in Brazilian market, the 2015 version producing 208 kW) and 360 Nm of torque is also available.
+For the Brazilian, South African, and Middle Eastern markets, the 3.6 L V6 gasoline engine option that produces 178 kW (in the Brazilian market, the 2015 version producing 208 kW) and 360 Nm of torque is also available.

-The 2.8 L diesel engine have several new parts, namely a new water-cooled variable-geometry turbocharger, a new high-pressure common-rail fuel delivery system, a new exhaust gas recirculation (EGR) system, a new intake manifold, a new cylinder head, a new cylinder block, a new balance shaft unit and a new Engine Control Module (ECM).
+The 2.8 L diesel engine have several new parts, namely a water-cooled variable-geometry turbocharger, high-pressure common-rail fuel delivery system, exhaust gas recirculation (EGR) system, intake manifold, cylinder head, cylinder block, balance shaft unit, and Engine Control Module (ECM).

 Holden Colorado 7/Trailblazer

 The Trailblazer was sold in Australia since 2012 as the Holden Colorado 7.
 The range consists of two trim levels; LT and LTZ.
-Standard equipment for all Colorado 7s includes cruise control, body-coloured bumpers, side steps, front fog lights, aluminium roof rails, rear parking sensors (in addition to the rear camera), Bluetooth phone connectivity, USB input, roof mounted climate control vents for second and third rows and a leather-wrapped steering wheel with multifunction controls.
-The LTZ adds 18-inch wheels, projector headlights, exterior chrome highlights, leather seats, a premium sounds system, a six-way adjustable driver's seat, higher grade interior trim elements and LED tail-lights.
+Standard equipment for all Colorado 7s includes cruise control, body-colored bumpers, side steps, front fog lights, aluminum roof rails, rear parking sensors (in addition to the rear camera), Bluetooth phone connectivity, USB input, roof mounted climate control vents for second and third rows, and a leather-wrapped steering wheel with multifunction controls.
+The LTZ adds 18-inch wheels, projector headlights, exterior chrome highlights, leather seats, a premium sounds system, a six-way adjustable driver's seat, higher grade interior trim elements, and LED tail-lights.
 The Colorado 7 is powered by the same VM Motori 2.8 L turbo-diesel engine as the Colorado.

 At its first model update in 2016, the Colorado 7 was renamed to Trailblazer.